frontend-collective/react-sortable-tree/README.md

 npm install react-sortable-tree --save
 ```

-ES6, CommonJS, and UMD builds are available with each distribution.
+ES6 and CommonJS builds are available with each distribution.
 For example:

 ```js